 1974 Northern Soul was coming into its prime and two 13 year olds couldn’t get enough of it (in separate clubs at this time)

 Punk happened.
 15-year-old Wayne loved every minute of it.

-Wayne and Gerardine finally meet at Angels Disco in Burnley.
-Love quickly blossoms.
+Wayne and Gerardine finally meet at Angels Disco in Burnley at a Soul night Love quickly blossoms.